 Both the Canadian and American Association of Orthodontists recommend that you take your child to be seen no later than age seven.
 This proactive and preventative method enables certain problems to be discovered before they even exist.
 The result is an easier treatment for a child.

 This is not to say that braces are a sure thing at the age of seven or that braces are only for those in this age group.
 In fact, if your child is not ready for treatment or if everything is normal, Dr. Sharma will regularly monitor a child’s teeth until it is the right time for treatment.
-This service is not only valuable, but also complimentary.

 Are you too old to smile?
 Are you too old to enjoy life?
 We hope the answers to those are no!
 While at Aura Orthodontics we try to infuse a bit of humour into this question, the truth is we believe a better smile is always a great step to a better you and you’re never too old for braces.
 Adult celebrities have really made having braces after your teenage years mainstream.
 There’s no longer any stigma attached to adult braces.
 Also, the many developments in technology mean there are a wide variety of treatment options.
 Recent research shows that adult orthodontics is the fastest growing type of orthodontic treatment.